The Democrats (Israel): Merger

 On 30 June, the two parties jointly announced that they had agreed to a merger.
 Under the merger agreement, there will be one Meretz representative in every four spots on the new party's electoral list, as well as on the party bodies, and there will also be representation for Meretz's municipal factions.
 Golan has said that the party aims to be a "broad home for the liberal-democratic public in Israel".
 Golan will receive two seats in the top ten slots.
 The representation agreement will be in effect only for the next election; the party's electoral slate and members of representative bodies will be chosen by party primaries.
 The agreement designated Labor Party leader Yair Golan as leader and chairman of the new party.

 A convention of delegates from Labor and Meretz and of the 2023 Israeli judicial reform protests approved the merger on 12 July 2024 in Tel Aviv.
 Under the agreement, Meretz and Labor continue as separate corporate and budgetary entities, and their factions in the Histadrut, municipal councils, and other bodies outside the Knesset will not merge at this stage, but will cooperate.

-Despite the merger, members of The Democrats continue to be identified in the 25th Knesset as members of the Israeli Labor Party, because Ofir Katz, the chairman of the Knesset House Committee, and other members of the government coalition sitting on the committee, refused to agree to formally rename the Knesset faction in February 2025.
+Despite the merger, members of The Democrats continue to be identified in the 25th Knesset as members of the Israeli Labor Party because Ofir Katz, the chairman of the Knesset House Committee, and other members of the government coalition sitting on the committee, refused to agree to formally rename the Knesset faction in February 2025.

+The party announced in late May 2026 that its members had voted to "ratify" the agreement at a 31 May meeting in Tel Aviv.
+This also included setting aside the sixth, eighth and fourteenth seats on the party's 2026 electoral list for Meretz members.

+Joining by protest leaders and activists

+Golan announced in January 2026 that numerous protest leaders, including Ami Dror, Moshe Radman, and Gaby Lasky, had joined the party.
+The following month, Omri Ronen, one of the leaders of Brothers and Sisters in Arms, also joined the party.
+In May 2026, Golan announced that Moran Zer Katzenstein, founder of Women Building an Alternative (Bonot Alternativa), had joined the party.
+In June 2026, it was announced that prominent protest leader Nava Rozolyo joined the party.